Dryd33n/Dryd33n/README.md

 <!--- BIO SECTION START --->
 > Hi, my name is Dryden I am a student / cook / programer from Canada who loves learning new things and solving problems.

-- 🔭 I’m currently working on... **Studying C for University courses**
+- 🔭 I’m currently working on... **Getting Baited thinking I would do coding in a CS degree but it's actually just all math**

 - 🌱 I’m currently studying... **Computer Science at the University of Victoria**